droid-php/droid-module-nfs-client/README.md

 1. Update platform packages.
 2. Install the nfs-common package.
 3. Create a mount-point for an NFS share.
+4. Restart the NFS Common service.
-4. Mount an NFS share.
+5. Mount an NFS share.

 ## Assumptions